 Custom Saving/Loading

-It is quite easy to expand upon the existing save/load system, thanks to our and the power of Instanced Structs!
+It is quite easy to expand upon the existing save/load system, thanks to our Save & Load Manager and the power of Instanced Structs!

 Lets demonstrate this with a few examples.